Using Snowpark Python in Dataiku: basics#

 What is Snowpark?#

-Snowpark is a set of libraries to programmatically access and process data in Snowflake using languages like Python, Java or Scala.
-It allows the user to manipulate DataFrames similarly to Pandas or PySpark.
+Snowpark is a set of libraries for programmatically accessing and processing data in Snowflake using languages like Python, Java, or Scala.
+It allows the user to manipulate Snowpark DataFrames similar to PySpark, and Snowpark Pandas DataFrames (with Modin) similar to Pandas.
 The Snowflake documentation provides more details on how Snowpark works under the hood.

-In this tutorial, you will work with the NYC_trips and NYC_zones Datasets to discover a few features of the Snowpark Python API and how they can be used within Dataiku to:
+In this tutorial, we will work with the NYC_trips and NYC_zones Datasets to discover a few features of the Snowpark Python API, including Pandas on Snowflake, and how they can be used within Dataiku to:

 • Perform useful/common data transformation.